 TRY THE 3 BEST TREKS IN NEPAL

-Manaslu Circuit: My personal favorite 2-week trek through Tibetan villages and stunning scenery.
-Less crowded and more authentic.
+Manaslu Circuit: My personal favorite 2-week trek through Tibetan villages and stunning scenery with less crowds.

 Annapurna Circuit: The most beautiful & scenic 2-week trek in Nepal although can be crowded at times.